sraocodes/DAA/content/_index.md

     text: "C-PlantBox is a holistic plant modeling tool, capturing both root and shoot systems.
 It simulates intricate interactions between carbon and water flows in diverse environmental conditions."
     link: "/cplantbox/"

+  - image: "images/AgroC.png"
+    heading: "Agro-C"
+    text: "Agro-C is a comprehensive model decoding the carbon dynamics in agricultural soil.
+It delves into the carbon journey of crops and the soil's organic carbon movement.
+It's pivotal for understanding agricultural carbon budgets and addressing climate change."
+    link: "/agroc/"

+  - image: "images/simplace.jpg"
+    heading: "SIMPLACE"
+    text: "SIMPLACE is an open-source modeling framework for managing crops and ecosystems, understanding complex interactions, and offering customizable agricultural solutions."
+    link: "/simplace/"

+  - image: "images/Rosi1.png"
+    heading: "DuMux-ROSI"
+    text: "DuMux-ROSI is an advanced integration of DuMux with CPlantBox, offering enhanced soil water dynamics and root-soil interaction simulations, supported by a diverse range of porous media models."
+    link: "/dumux/"

 ---